orangecountyllc/Birdy-HomePage/README.md

 940 - If we could figure out the flyign machine, it will change the course of world.

 > If we could help the riders and drivers it will end up putting $50 -$100 more in somebody's pocket & save 10-15% for the riders, and put smile on somebody's face thats worth it.

+1450 - if you like control over your every aspect of your life. boy we have a product for you.
+Bla bla bla.